A first-timer's guide to holidaying in Malaysia

 Roughly speaking, the most ideal time to visit Malaysia weather-wise is between March and October.
 You can also experience some great festivals if you visit in January and February, most importantly the Chinese New Year celebrations.

-If you travel during the month of Ramadan, which falls over June and July, be aware that some Muslim-run restaurants may be closed during the day.
+If you travel during the month of Ramadan, which usually falls over May and June, be aware that some Muslim-run restaurants may be closed during the day.
 The evenings, especially just after sundown, can be extremely busy in restaurants as people break their fast, traffic and transport may also be worse.
 While it’s fine to visit restaurants in the daytime during Ramadan, it’s not polite to eat and drink in the streets.

 Weather in Malaysia